Fun facts about the European Day of Languages

-In case you are looking for a reason to throw a little party, look no further and put on your party hat right now: the 26th September is the European Day of Languages – a day that is a bit like Christmas for language-lovers across this 800-million strong continent.
+In case you are looking for a reason to throw a little party, look no further and put on your party hat right now: the 26th September is the European Day of Languages – a day that is a bit like Christmas for language-lovers across this almost 750-million strong continent.

-From growing your brain to giving you awesome friends around the world, speaking more than one language is a sure-fire way to get ahead of the curve; it’s also a fact that unites many Europeans who are already bilingual, and who – after reading this post – will probably be dying to show off their linguistic chops and maybe even develop them further.
+From boosting brain activity to giving you awesome friends around the world, speaking more than one language is a sure-fire way to get ahead of the curve; it’s also a fact that unites many Europeans who are already bilingual, and who – after reading this post – will probably be dying to show off their linguistic chops and maybe even develop them further.

 Over 200 languages

-There are over 200 indigenous languages in Europe – that sounds like a lot but it’s actually only about 3 percentage of the world’s total of 6000-7000.
+There are over 200 indigenous languages in Europe – that sounds like a lot but it’s actually only about three percent of the world’s total of 6000-7000.

 More than half of Europe is bilingual

-English is the front-runner among EU countries; it’s considered the most useful language, followed by French and German.
+Despite the UK leaving the EU, English remains one of the official EU languages.
+It’s considered the most useful language, followed by French and German.

 One of the greatest things about living in Europe is that so many other languages and cultures are only a few hours away.
 From immersion to practicing your language skills with locals and discovering a new culture – it’s just so easy and convenient.
 Another language is (literally) around the corner, and that alone is a reason to celebrate today.